anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 * Security defect reporting
 * Cadence with Cloud Infrastructure vendors (OSSA for OpenStack)
+* Component analysis: Mechanisms to validate components of the platform stack by checking libraries and supporting code against the Common Vulnerabilities and Exposures (CVE) databases to determine whether the code contains any known vulnerabilities must be embedded into the NFVI architecture itself.
+Some of the components required include:
+  * Tools for checking common libraries against CVE databases integrated into the deployment and orchestration pipelines.

 <a name="7.6.9"></a>
 ### 7.6.9 Encryption suite support